image-source-control/image-source-control/readme.txt

 = untagged =

+- Feature: find .webp images after they are now supported in the WordPress Media library as well
 - Feature: (Pro) set the `isc-disable-overlay` class on specific images to prevent the overlay from showing up
 - Feature: (Pro) Various options to load and show overlays for images in `style` attributes and `<style>` blocks.
 - Improvement: find alignment information classes also, when multiple classes are given in the `<figure>` tag